 "Because we don't lock the door." she said.

 I rolled down the window in the front seat and rested my head on the door.
 The sun was rising and my eyes were heavy and exhausted.
 I could hear the waves of Lake Michigan, momentous and calm, nudging against the sand rhythmically.
-The conversation between Cait and Lanky in the backseat turned serious.
+I made hills into the wind with my tired hand and my attention faded like the sunset.
+The conversation between Cait and Lanky in the backseat seemed serious.

 "Are you close with your family?" he said.